Mikey Artelle's Artwork: My Childhood and Teenage Years

-This page of my blog presents a variety of puppets and artwork that I created during my childhood, teens and early 20's.
+This page of my blog presents a variety of my artwork and puppets that I created during my childhood, teens and early 20's.
 Although some of the work presented here is amateur level, I'm still quite proud of these creations and wanted to post them online to share with others, rather than leave the work hidden away were no one could see it.
 Enjoy! :)

 A fun and messy paper-maché art project: